dci-fbw-p24-e07/live-code/6-Cloud Services/DigitalOcean/README.md

             ```shell
             cat ~/.ssh/id_rsa.pub
             ```

+        **Using PuTTYgen:**
+        1. In PuTTYgen, under Parameters, choose:
+            - Type of key to generate: Usually `RSA` (2048 or 4096 bits).

+        2. Click `Generate`.

+        3. Move your mouse randomly in the blank area to create entropy.

+        4. Once complete, PuTTYgen will display your public key.

+        5. (Optional) Enter a Key passphrase to protect the private key.

+        6. Click Save private key → save as `.ppk` file (e.g., `mykey.ppk`).

+        7. Copy the public key text

-        5. Give your key an appropriate name and click `Add  SSH Key` to confirm
+    - Give your key an appropriate name and click `Add  SSH Key` to confirm
     ![](example_imgs/1.6.3.png)
 7. Under `Finalize Details` give your droplet an easily identifiable hostname and select the project you want to create in under
    ![](example_imgs/1.7.png)